UPPMAX/uppmax_intro_python/docs/communication/20250304/welcome_email.md

 The course assumes:

 - you can log in to an HPC cluster
-- the documentation of that cluster's documentation is clearly written (if not, contact your cluster's HPC center).
+- the documentation of that cluster is helpful (if not, contact your cluster's HPC center).

 If you have any questions, never hesitate to contact me.